Pico de Gallo

 This fresh and easy pico de gallo only takes a few minutes to make and adds vibrant flavor to your tacos, enchiladas, nachos, and more.

-Overhead view of a bowl of pico de gallo surrounded by tortilla chips, salt, tomatoes, cilantro, and limes
+Overhead view of a bowl full of pico de gallo against a yellow background with ingredients and chips all around.

 Servings 12 ¼ cup each